RetroDECK/ES-DE/FAQ-ANDROID.md

 Although the overwhelming majority of people have successfully got ES-DE to run on their devices (assuming they are fulfilling the basic requirements of 64-bit Android 10 or later) there are some devices that have been problematic.
 Unfortunately Android is not really a standardized operating system and hardware manufacturers are sometimes applying custom patches and such which may prevent ES-DE from working correctly.
 We will refund everyone up to one month from the purchase date if they are unable to get ES-DE to run on their device, just send a DM on Patreon and we will issue a refund as soon as possible.

+## I received an update email to my Gmail account but the APK download link doesn't seem to work?

+There seems to be an issue with the web version of Gmail that a few people have run into.
+Clicking on some external download links will result in extremely slow downloads or the download failing completely.
+The solution is to copy the download link from the email and paste it into the address bar of the web browser, i.e. outside of the Gmail web interface.
+That should resolve the issue and the APK should download correctly.

 ## Will I lose any settings or data when upgrading to a new release?

 No, you will not lose any settings or data when you upgrade.
 Just download the latest version and sideload it on your device to apply the update.